sandeepmj/JavaScript-lesson-2/README.md

 <h3>Exercise Two (25 minutes)</h3>
 <p>Take your homework exercise and update it by asking your audience to provide the two numbers that are then calculated for addition, subtraction, division and multiplication.
-Display the results only after clicks a submit button.</p>
+Display the results only after someone clicks a submit button.</p>

 <h2>Comparison Operators</h2>
 <p>JavaScript allows us to make comparison which then allows us to take an action.
 For example, if a user is paying more than 35 percent of his or her income on rent, we can tell them they are overpaying.</p>